A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Healthy fats and fiber to improve metabolic signaling

-Improving insulin sensitivity and metabolic flexibility may reduce airway collapsibility and improve sleep quality over time.
+Improving insulin sensitivity and metabolic flexibility may reduce airway collapsibility and support more stable breathing during sleep.

 Gut Health Optimization

-Because gut health plays a central role in immune and inflammatory regulation, restoring microbial balance can have downstream effects on sleep and airway function.
-Strategies may include:
+Because gut health plays a central role in immune and inflammatory regulation, restoring microbial balance can have downstream effects on airway function and sleep quality.
+Supportive strategies may include:

 Anti-inflammatory dietary adjustments

-Reducing gut-driven inflammation may help decrease upper airway tissue swelling and improve neuromuscular coordination.
+Reducing gut-driven inflammation may help decrease upper airway tissue swelling and improve neuromuscular coordination over time.

 Hormone Evaluation and Regulation

-Thyroid hormones, cortisol rhythms, and sex hormones all influence sleep architecture, muscle tone, and fat distribution.
-Functional evaluation may involve comprehensive thyroid testing and, when appropriate, assessment of adrenal and sex hormone patterns to guide individualized support (42).
+Thyroid hormones, cortisol rhythms, and sex hormones all influence sleep architecture, airway muscle tone, and fat distribution.
+Functional evaluation may involve comprehensive thyroid testing and, when appropriate, assessment of adrenal and sex hormone patterns to guide individualized support (32).

 Environmental and Lifestyle Optimization